willikubny/cml2-lab-builder/README.md

 ## Additional Information

-The script was developed without only with static code analysis and functional testing.
+The script was developed only with static code analysis and functional testing.

 ## Open Points